Gilnaa/gilnaa.github.io.src/content/blog/01-gretap-bug.md

 Good ol' kernel.

-But this is obviously false - Ubuntu's release model doesn't allow it just upgrade any software version to the next major version.
-But if the software stays the same over time, it will not get any security fixes.
+But this is obviously false - Ubuntu's release model doesn't allow it to just upgrade any software to its next major version.
+But if the software stays the same over time, it will not get any security fixes or bug fixes.
 So Ubuntu's maintainers do what any reasonable maintainer does - they backport patchsets from newer kernel versions.

-The kernels the come with Ubuntu out-of-the-box are patched, but the kernels that are provided in https://wiki.ubuntu.com/Kernel/MainlineBuilds, are, well, mainline.
+The kernels that come with Ubuntu out-of-the-box are patched, but the kernels that are provided in https://wiki.ubuntu.com/Kernel/MainlineBuilds, are, well, mainline.

 So this bug, presumably, was either backported from a later version, or introduced by a botched application of a patch.